KrissUwU/project-1/README.md

 # project-1
-first unity project that i actually finished
+first unity project that i actually like